President: Keith Jackson

 The President: Keith Jackson

-He served 17 years in the police service with his latest role being the Head of Intelligence for the Regional Organised Crime Unit in the South West (called Zephyr) a post he held for five years.
+Keith served 17 years as a member of police staff , starting as an Intelligence Analyst, then head of Analysis and with his last role being the Head of Intelligence for the Regional Organised Crime Unit in the South West (called Zephyr) a post he held for five years.
+He is now a Management Consultant assisting mainly public sector clients with analysis and business change.

 He has been responsible for delivering a range of projects on behalf of ACPO portfolios including: